Quick Links

 The purpose of this report is to review and identify potential system deficiencies and water quality issues for the City of Waverly’s water supply and distribution systems.
 This report summarizes the present water system and forecasts future growth and its anticipated impact on the water system.
 By evaluating these conditions, the existing distribution system can be evaluated to determine how it performs under present and future conditions.
 The evaluation allows suggestions for recommended improvements and related financial planning.
 (Olsson, 2023.)

-WAVERLY HYDROGEOLOGICAL STUDY
+WAVERLY HYDROGEOLOGIC STUDY

 Waverly has experienced recent water level declines in their municipal wellfield.
 With the expected increase in demand as the city’s population expands, Waverly is looking to ensure that it can provide adequate water supply from its municipal wells to meet the projected water demand as well as mitigate any negative impacts that a lowering water table may have on the municipal water supply.
 It is the Olsson team’s opinion that there are actions Waverly can take to maintain the water supply.
 (Olsson, 2023.)